 - After school clubs, participation and what clubs to have each half term

-- Discussing what is a healthy lifestyle and how can we promote this in school
+- Discussing what a healthy lifestyle is and how it can be promoted in school

 Department for Education KS2 Swimming Reporting:

 Our pupils attend swimming lessons weekly throughout Year 4.